-The SBEM (Simplified Building Energy Model) result achievable by using CHP and heat pumps is significantly better than for any system incorporating oil or gas fired boilers for heating.
-This means that the building is more likely to achieve a pass against Part L of the Building Regulations and receive an improved energy rating on its certificate as recorded by UK government programmes like the Heating Change Over Programme (HCoop).
+The Simplified Building Energy Model (SBEM) result achieved by using CHP and heat pumps is significantly better than for any system incorporating oil or gas-fired boilers.
+This means that your building will be more likely to achieve a pass against Part L of the Building Regulations and receive an improved energy rating on its certificate as recorded by UK government programmes like the Heating Change Over Programme (HCoop).
 In addition, your building will be more likely to qualify for Feed-in Tariffs and Renewable Heat Incentives.